Program Information

 Demand is high for welders with up-to-date skills; new processes have created many job opportunities for welders with these abilities.

 You can earn the Welding Fundamentals certificate on the way to completing this technical diploma.
-Your credits can be applied toward completing the Advanced Metal Fabrication technical diploma.
+After completing this program, your credits can be applied to earning the Advanced Metal Fabrication technical diploma.

 Additional program details: Ability to follow instructions, to visualize finished products based on blueprints, and to work independently are keys to success.
 Normal eyesight and good mechanical skills also are important.